celsiusnarhwal/takagi/README.md

 docker exec takagi rotate
 ```

-This only has any effect if Takagi is its managing its own keys.
+This only has any effect if Takagi is managing its own keys.
 If you're using custom private keys, you'll have to
 change them manually.

 > [!warning]